 Led by Associate Professor David Lloyd and PhD researcher Cooper Schouten, BSL is based within the university’s Forest Research Centre and supports profitable, productive, and sustainable beekeeping for indigenous communities throughout the Indo-Pacific region.

-BSL recently launched a four-year project in partnership with key stakeholders from the beekeeping sectors in Fiji and PNG.
+B4SL recently launched a four-year project in partnership with key stakeholders from the beekeeping sectors in Fiji and PNG.
 It has support from Australia’s Department of Foreign Affairs and Trade and the Australian Centre for International Agricultural Research.

 Meanwhile, Anneliese hopes to be back in Goroka early next year, although first up she has another exciting project to complete.